mlevison/APR-Markdown-Export/post/its-not-scrum-if/index.md

   - "scrum"
   - "scrum-roles"
   - "scrummaster"
+excerpt: 'The rules of Scrum are simple, but too often people forget that to actually do Scrum'
 ---

 The rules of Scrum are simple, but too often people forget that to actually do Scrum requires spirit, passion, engagement – and involving the whole team.